 Nissan Quest Overview

-The cavernous Quest is among the most luxurious minivans on the market, with a plush and quiet interior and a smooth, compliant ride.
+The cavernous Quest a luxurious minivan, with a plush and quiet interior and a smooth, compliant ride.
 Just don't expect sporty handling.
-The 3.5-liter, V6 engine feels lively, even in this big van, and returns a respectable 19 mpg overall.
+The 3.5-liter, V6 engine feels lively, even in this big van, and returns a respectable 19-mpg overall.
 The two rear rows of seats can fold flat to form a convenient, flush load floor.
 But the Quest seats only seven at most, whereas much of the competition can seat eight.
-A covered cargo bay behind the third-row seat can hide luggage, an uncommon feature in a minivan.
+The covered cargo bay behind the third-row seat is an uncommon feature in a minivan.
 A blind-spot detection system is optional.
 Reliability has been average.
-We can no longer recommend the Quest because it scored a Poor in the IIHS small-overlap crash test.
+But the otherwise-competitive Quest scored a Poor in the IIHS small-overlap crash test.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).

 Products & Services